ttkorhonen/e3pages/docs/kb/training/workbook/5_module_anatomy.md

 * `make uninstall`: Removes the current module version (as defined in `CONFIG_MODULE`) from the e3 environment.
 * `make test`: Attempts to load the current module into an IOC, and runs any module-specific tests that have been defined.
+See {ref}`module_tests` for more information.
 * `make cellinstall`: Installs the module in a local path (useful if you do not have write permissions to your e3 environment location).
 More on this in {ref}`cell_mode`.